Nigerian heraldry: Links to the Nigerian chieftaincy system

-Chief Muhammadu Buhari - have all been chiefs of various Nigerian tribes.
+Chief Bola Tinubu - have all been chiefs of various Nigerian tribes.
 As president, they each customarily supervised the usage of the national heraldic symbols (such as the seal of the president).

 Sir Ladapo Ademola was himself a traditional ruler as the Oba of Egbaland, while Sir Adeyemo Alakija and Cardinal Arinze have both also held chieftaincies - the former in the court of Sir Ladapo (his brother-in-law) and the latter amongst the Igbo people.

 For their part Cardinal Okogie is a prince of the Esan people as a direct descendant of King Ogbidi Okojie of Uromi, while both Lord Weymouth and his younger brother Lord Henry Richard Isaac Thynn are the maternal grandsons of Chief Ladi Jadesimi, a Yoruba chief.